 Paddle off into the sunset

 If you're looking for an active way to enjoy the Dubrovnik sunset, kayaking pioneers Adventure Dalmatia have the answer.
-Their three-hour sunset kayaking tours set out from the small bay below Fort Lawrence (Lovrijenac) and paddle beneath the monumental City Walls towards mystical Lokrum Island, stopping off at the striking Betina Cave beach for a snorkel on the way.
+Their three-hour sunset kayaking tours set out from the small beach in the bay of Pile by Fort Bokar and paddle beneath the monumental City Walls towards mystical Lokrum Island, stopping off at the striking Betina Cave beach for a snorkel on the way.
 The trip includes snacks and a glass of local wine to toast the sunset, and you'll definitely feel like you earned it.

 An evening stroll round the City Walls